cakephp/docs/en/development/configuration.rst

 core, configure additional/different URL mappings (routes), and define additional/different inflections.

+.. index:: database.php, database.php.default

 Database Configuration
 ======================

-CakePHP expects database configuration details to be in a file at app/config/database.php.
-An example database configuration file can be found at app/config/database.php.default.
+CakePHP expects database configuration details to be in a file at ``app/config/database.php``.
+An example database configuration file can be found at ``app/config/database.php.default``.
 A finished configuration should look something like this::

     <?php